-The success and passionate commitment of the Balisiers team are driven by a spirit of constant innovation, an on-going quest for novel concepts that will enhance the effectiveness of our wine-making processes and ultimately deliver truly original wines.
+The success and passionate commitment of the Balisiers team are driven by a relentless spirit of constant innovation, an on-going quest for novel concepts to enhance the effectiveness of our wine-making processes and ultimately deliver truly original wines.

-The following are some of the landmarks in this on-going process:
+The following are some of the landmarks in this process.

-2004: three hectares were planted with Chenin Blanc, marking the first successful acclimatization of this top Loire valley variety in Switzerland.
+2004: three hectares were planted with Chenin Blanc, marking the first successful acclimatization of this acclaimed Loire-valley variety in Switzerland.

-2009: the launch vintage of our Ilôt Noir, an amazingly intense Pinot Noir varietal derived from experimentation with separate vinification of grapes from a small plot of exceptionally good soil in our Peissy vineyards.
+2009: the launch vintage of our Îlot Noir, an amazingly intense Pinot Noir varietal derived from separate vinification of the grapes from a small plot of exceptionally good soil in our Peissy vineyards.

 2015: the traditional Chasselas was replanted over an area totalling nearly 1.2 hectares.

 2016: in response to growing local demand for our Gamaret, the acreage devoted to this variety was increased by half a hectare.

 2017: the Domaine des Balisiers expanded its varietal range again by planting half a hectare of Divico, while also increasing the acreage under Pinot Noir by a further hectare.

 2018: the estate’s rich varietal diversity was broadened yet again with the planting of Merlot over 1.3 hectares in the vicinity of Satigny.